moiztanvir/DataWarehouse-Project/README.md

 ### Additional Notes

 Modify partitionSize and chunkSize variables in the MeshJoin.java file to optimize performance based on system capabilities.
 Review console output for logs and warnings during the ETL process.

-This ReadMe file provides clear instructions to operate the project from setup to execution and results generation.
-Let me know if further adjustments are required!